diegonvs/gatsby-boilerplate/README.md

 # Setup

-0. Clone this repo or use Gatsby command line interface using `gatsby new https://github.com/diegonvs/gatsby-boilerplate`
+0. Clone this repo or use Gatsby command line interface using `gatsby new [your_site] https://github.com/diegonvs/gatsby-boilerplate`
 1. Run `npm install` or `yarn`
 2. Run `npm run develop` or `yarn develop` for development mode
 3. Run `npm run build` or `yarn build` for production mode